itsmeareeba/BookFlight-React-App/README.md

 ---

 ## 🤝 Contributing
-We welcome contributions to make JetFlight even better!
+We welcome contributions to make Bookflight even better!
 Fork the repository, create a feature branch, and submit a pull request.

 ---

 ## 📄 License
-JetFlight is licensed under the [MIT License](LICENSE).
+Bookflight is licensed under the [MIT License](LICENSE).

 ---